Log cabin: United States and Canada

 Crib barns were a popular type of barn found throughout the American Southern and Southeastern regions.
 Crib barns were especially ubiquitous in the Appalachian and Ozark Mountain states of North Carolina, Virginia, Kentucky, Tennessee, and Arkansas.
 In Europe, modern log cabins are often built in gardens and used as summerhouses, home offices, or as an additional room in the garden.
 Summer houses and cottages are often built from logs in Northern Europe.

 Chinking refers to a broad range of mortar or other infill materials used between the logs in the construction of log cabins and other log-walled structures.
 Traditionally, dried mosses, such as Pleurozium schreberi or Hylocomium splendens, were used in the Nordic countries as an insulator between logs.
 In the United States, Chinks were small stones or wood or corn cobs stuffed between the logs.

-In the United States, settlers may have first constructed log cabins by 1640.
-Historians believe that the first log cabins built in North America were in the colony of New Sweden along the Delaware and Brandywine River valleys.
+Some historians believe that the first log cabins in North America were built in the 17th century by Finnish or Swedish settlers in the colony of New Sweden, with the technique later adopted by British settlers.
+Eastern and Central European settlers also utilized this construction method.

-Most of the settlers were actually Forest Finns, a heavily oppressed Finnish ethnic group originally from Savonia, Tavastia, and Karelia, who starting from the 1500s were displaced or persuaded to go inhabit and practice slash-and-burn agriculture (which they were famous for in eastern Finland) in the deep forests of inland Sweden and Norway, during Sweden's 600+ year rule over Finland, who since 1640 were being captured and displaced to the colony.

-After arriving, they would escape the Fort Christina center where the Swedes lived, to go and live in the forest as they did back home.
-They encountered the Lenape Indian tribe, with whom they found many cultural similarities, including slash and burn agriculture, sweat lodges and saunas, and a love of forests, and they ended up living alongside and even culturally assimilating with them (they are the earlier and lesser-known Findian tribe, being overshadowed by the Ojibwe Findians of Minnesota, Michigan and Ontario, Canada).
-In those forests, the first log cabins of America were built, using traditional Finnish methods.
-Even though New Sweden existed only briefly before it was absorbed by the Dutch colony of New Netherland, which was eventually taken over by the English, these quick and easy construction techniques of the Finns not only remained, but spread.